 So what can you do?
 The best approach is a combination approach that includes awareness, education and prevention.
 First, be aware of deer in and around your yard.
 Keep an eye on whether the prevalence of deer seems to be increasing in your yard or right around your home.

 Then, take some time to learn about how ticks find you, how the select a site on your body and what you can do to prevent the ticks from finding a meal site on your body.

-But most importantly, have the perimeter of your yard sprayed for mosquitoes and ticks.
+But most importantly, have the perimeter of your yard misted for mosquitoes and ticks.
 Mosquito Squad of the North Shore has a couple of products to fight ticks.
-The first product is called a barrier spray.
-We spray the barrier of your yard as well as other areas within your yard and this eliminates 80-90% or more of the ticks in your yard.
-We spray every 3 weeks to make sure your tick elimination efforts remain just as strong throughout the warm months.
+The first product is called a barrier treatment.
+We mist the barrier of your yard as well as other areas within your yard and this eliminates 80-90% or more of the ticks in your yard.
+We mist every 3 weeks to make sure your tick elimination efforts remain just as strong throughout the warm months.